kozodoi/website/_pages/about.md

 <!----------------------------------------------------------------------------->
 ## About

 Hi!
-I am an ML scientist working on the frontier of research and business.
-With Ph.D. in ML and certified AWS ML knowledge, practical experience in diverse ML/DL areas and strong communication skills, I am passionate about using AI to improve decision-making and create value.
+I am an applied ML scientist working on the frontier of research and business.
+With Ph.D. in ML and certified AWS knowledge, practical experience in diverse ML/DL areas and strong communication skills, I am passionate about using AI to solve challenging business problems and create value.
 Currently, I work at AWS, where I develop cutting-edge ML solutions to solve diverse business problems across industries.

 <button class="btn" onclick="window.open('https://kozodoi.me/cv.pdf')"><i class="fas fa-download"></i>  Curriculum Vitae</button>